Log and parse data from an intellectual pressure measuring device

 Address 99 is

 for "global".
-A transmitter responds only to its own address or 99.
+A transmitter responds only to its address or 99.

-- 4. The next 2 characters, cc, specify the type of message,
+- The next two characters, cc, specify the type of message

 and may be followed by more characters in some messages.
 Characters must